vjelic/pytorch-glog-fork/Installation/ROCm_Installation_Guide_v3.7.md

     sudo zypper remove rocm-opencl rocm-dkms rock-dkms

-Note: Ensure all other installed packages/components are removed.
+**Note**: Ensure all other installed packages/components are removed.

-Note: Ensure all the content in the /opt/rocm directory is completely removed.
+**Note**: Ensure all the content in the /opt/rocm directory is completely removed.
 If the command does not remove all the ROCm components/packages, ensure you remove them individually.